tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 different schemas.

-Field position limit, introduced in version 0.9.9-rc1, additionally restricts the searching to first N position within given field (or fields).
+Field position limit, introduced in version 0.9.9-rc1, additionally restricts the searching to f.html N position within given field (or fields).
 For example, “@body [50] hello” will <b>not</b> match the documents where the keyword ‘hello’ occurs at position 51 and below in the body.